Tanzania-AI-Community/twiga/README.md

 </div>

-Twiga is a WhatsApp chatbot designed specifically for Tanzanian teachers.
+Twiga is a WhatsApp chatbot designed specifically for Tanzanian teachers, and is being built by the [Tanzania AI Community](https://ai.or.tz/) and open-source contributors.
 It aims to enhance the educational experience for educators by providing them with access to generative AI.
 Using retrieval-augmented generation (RAG), Twiga can communicate with teachers in a natural way yet combine the adaptive capabilities of LLMs with the knowledge provided in the curriculum and textbooks of the Tanzanian Institute of Education (TIE).
-We aim to build the bot to be used for a multitude of educational applications such as generating exams, writing lesson plans, searching for textbook info, etc.
+We aim to build the bot to be used for a multitude of educational applications such as generating exams, writing lesson plans, searching for textbook info, and more.
+Read our [roadmap](https://github.com/jurmy24/twiga/blob/main/docs/en/ROADMAP.md) for further details on our development plans.

 ## 📱 Demo